kristopolous/tumblr-scraper/README.md

 I have a personal project where I'm trying to build a recommendation engine based on tumblr.
 These are the tools I'm using to build it.

-I don't have oodles of VC capital to throw at this problem and so this is designed to run on a regular consumer grade internet connection on somewhat moderlhardware.
+I don't have oodles of VC capital to throw at this problem and so this is designed to run on a regular consumer grade internet connection on somewhat modern hardware.
 The machine I use is an i5-3270 with 32GB of RAM and 8TB of SATA raid - my connection is a measely 3MB DSL.

 Let's go over the tools: